deco-cx/hector/explain/data.md

 App configurations are stored as JSON files in the `~/Hector/apps/` directory using the Webdraw filesystem.
 The platform uses the following Webdraw SDK methods for basic CRUD operations:

 - `fs.list`: To retrieve all available apps
-- `fs.readFile`: To load an app's configuration
+- `fs.read`: To load an app's configuration
 - `fs.write`: To save or update an app's configuration
+- `fs.remove`: To delete an app's configuration

 Since Webdraw FS already provides a different drive for each user, the app doesn't need to worry about multitenancy.